RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/hardware-design-tips.md

 experience building robotics systems and are meant to complement formal coursework.
-Topics include CAD workflows, FEA simulation tool selection, PCB design for debuggability, power circuit simulation, and wiring best practices including emergency stop wiring, colour coding, and cable management.
+Topics include CAD workflows, FEA simulation tool selection, PCB design for debuggability, power circuit simulation, and wiring best practices including emergency-stop wiring, color coding, and cable management.

 ## Mechanical Design

-### 1. To learn CAD, Do the ModelMania Problems.
+### 1. Learn CAD with the ModelMania Problems

-After you have crossed the tutorials stage, try . **SOLIDWORKS ModelMania** has 26 years worth of problems, free, at different difficulty levels: [SOLIDWORKS ModelMania Archive](https://blogs.solidworks.com/products/solidworks/26-years-of-model-mania/)
+After completing introductory tutorials, work through **SOLIDWORKS ModelMania** problems.
+The archive has 26 years of free problems at different difficulty levels: [SOLIDWORKS ModelMania Archive](https://blogs.solidworks.com/products/solidworks/26-years-of-model-mania/)

 A few personal tips:
-- Try following the rule of not exiting the sketch till it is fully constrined.
-Even better, use parametric variables so that your model's most important dimensions remain editable and independent.
+- Try not to exit a sketch until it is fully constrained.
+Better yet, use parametric variables so the model's most important dimensions remain editable and independent.
-- Try rebuilding the same part a different way after you finish it, it broadens design perspective.
+- Try rebuilding the same part in a different way after you finish it; this broadens your design perspective.
-- Open source software will always be the best choice if you know how to use them.
-Learning  [FreeCAD](https://www.freecad.org/) would be a great bulletproofing for the future (not dependant on licenses for CAD software).
-It also has a free API/CAD kernel if you are interested in exploring generative CAD design using MCP servers and LLMs.
+- Open-source tools such as [FreeCAD](https://www.freecad.org/) can be a good option when avoiding CAD software license dependencies.
+It also has a free API and CAD kernel for exploring generative CAD design using MCP servers and LLMs.

 ---

 ### 2. FEA Simulation

+Finite element analysis (FEA) simulates how a design responds to forces, heat, and other physical effects before it is built.
+It helps newcomers identify potential structural, thermal, or fluid-related issues early in the design process.

 Get the free ANSYS student license through CMU: [CMU Software Access](https://www.cmu.edu/computing/software/access.html)

-ANSYS is what most companies use.
-It covers structural, thermal, and fluid sim.
-It shows up on job descriptions constantly.
+ANSYS is widely used in industry.
+It covers structural, thermal, and fluid simulations.

-COMSOL is better for research work where you're coupling multiple physics together (e.g., heat + structure + electrical all at once).
-More flexible, more common in academic papers.
+COMSOL is useful for research work that couples multiple physics, such as heat, structure, and electrical effects.
+It is more flexible and common in academic papers.

 Examples of usage:
 - Checking if a robot link will break under load: ANSYS